-World Bank ESS Relevance to the Project ESS6.
+ESS5.
+Land Acquisition, Land Use Restrictions, and Involuntary Resettlement Project activities that entail involuntary resettlement impacts, e.g., impacting the land, property, or livelihoods of any affected person - owner or informal user - will not be eligible for financing under the Project.
+This will be verified by EG, Contractor Organizations, and PFIs via screening and due diligence procedures as described in Chapter V of this ESMF.
+ESS6.
 Biodiversity Conservation and Sustainable Management of Living Natural Resources Activities within protected areas will not be eligible for financing under the Project.
 Impacts on biodiversity and living natural resources outside protected areas are not expected to occur; however, this will be verified by screening and due diligence procedures as described in section 5.2 of this ESMF.
-Where risks to biodiversity are identified, the respective activities will be deemed ineligible for financing under the Project or they will be managed via Biodiversity Management Plan to be prepared by the Project beneficiary and reviewed and approved by EG and the World Bank.
+Where risks to biodiversity are identified, the respective activities will be deemed ineligible for financing under the Project, or they will be managed via Biodiversity Management Plan to be prepared by the Project beneficiary and reviewed and approved by EG and the World Bank.
 ESS7.
-Indigenous Peoples / Sub-Saharan African Historically Underserved Traditional Local Communities ESS8.
-Cultural Heritage This standard is not relevant to the Project.
-Activities within cultural heritage monuments or having a direct impact /footprint on tangible or intangible cultural heritage will not be eligible for financing under the Project.
+Indigenous Peoples / Sub-Saharan African Historically Underserved Traditional Local Communities This standard is not relevant to the Project.
+ESS8.
+Cultural Heritage Activities within cultural heritage monuments or having a direct impact /footprint on tangible or intangible cultural heritage will not be eligible for financing under the Project.
 ESS9.
 Financial Intermediaries Sub-components 1.2 and 1.3 will involve financial intermediaries.
 In accordance with ESS9, PFIs under the Project will maintain an ESMS including at minimum: (i) an environmental and social policy; (ii) clearly defined procedures for the identification, assessment and management of the environmental and social risks and impacts of sub-projects; (iii) organizational capacity and competency; monitoring and review of environmental and social risks of subprojects and the portfolio; and (iv) an external communications mechanism.
-The key features of PFIs' ESMS and E&S screening and risk management procedures are presented in chapter 5.2 of this ESMF.
+The key features of PFIs' ESMS and E&S screening and risk management procedures are presented in Chapter 5.2 of this ESMF.
 ESS10.
 Stakeholder Engagement and Information Disclosure The Project implementing entities, as well as the Contractor Organizations and PFIs involved in the delivery of funds to beneficiaries, will provide transparent information and systematically engage with stakeholders to ensure their informed and effective engagement and participation in project activities.
 They will ensure that appropriate information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible and appropriate manner and format.
 Stakeholders may include project affected persons or other interested parties.
 The list of potential stakeholders and stakeholder engagement activities is described in the Project Stakeholder Engagement Plan (SEP) and summarized in chapter VIII of this ESMF.
 EG will develop and maintain a Project Grievance Mechanism (GM).
 Contractor Organizations will have roles in the management of the GMs at the local level for activities under sub-component 1.1.
 PFIs will establish External Communication Mechanisms as part of their corporate ESMS, which will be used for receipt and handling of grievances.
 EG will designate a GM focal point within its Project implementation team who will have overall responsibility for the design, management, monitoring and reporting on, and training of all staff involved in the functioning of the GM.